HuguesGallier/SequentialMonteCarlo/README.md

 - 1 with an Independence Sampler using a tuning procedure (**TunedISMC**).
 This algorithm is described in [A sequential particle filter method for static models](https://pdfs.semanticscholar.org/47bc/c2b86f3b4ec2742e7ef1ac2868077f2aae92.pdf)
 (Nicolas Chopin - Biometrika, 89, 3, pp. 539–551, 2002).

+## How to use ?

-If you want to see briefly the performances of the aformentioned samplers, you can use the functions *simple_test* and *performance_test* in quick_test.py.
+If you want to see briefly the performances of the aformentioned samplers, clone the repo, go to the parent folder and run:

+`python -m SequentialMonteCarlo.quick_tests`

+This will run 40 experiments of 1000 particles each on dimension 5, 10, 50 and 100, and return the MSE for the first dimension in each experiment.

 ## Authors